Stonyfield Farms' CEO Gary Hirshberg envisioned blogging as "a handshake with our customers." Ken Baris, president

 "External and internal blogging are gathering steam in the corporate world," said Anil Dash, vice president of professional networks for Six Apart, a blog services company.
 For every early adopter, like Stonyfield Farms, there are hundreds of businesses that are evaluating whether this information-sharing medium fits their needs, he said.

 Stonyfield Farms started as an organic farming school in 1983 and is now a 250-person company with more than a dozen products.
 "We are growing at a fast and furious pace, and we don't want to lose touch with our loyal customer base," said Christine Halvorson, the company's chief blogger.

 To stay in touch with customers, Stonyfield Farms created five blog sites, which are prominently touted on the company's homepage.
-"We think it's been a success because we can see we have repeat readers and lots
+"We think it's been a success because we can see we have repeat readers and lots of feedback," Halvorson said.

 Speeding up business processes is the primary purpose of JBI's external blogs.
 Customers contact the company about properties they want to buy or sell via blogs.
 JBI shares property information, including sellers' disclosures and transaction documents, with customers via a password-protected blog.

 "We make it easy for customers to get info about properties before the sale," Baris said.
 "When a sale is closing, everything a customer needs to know about that sale is available on the blog site."